proteusx/Palamedes/README.md

 same directory and double click on `palamedes.exe`.
 If all is in order an icon will appear in the notification area (systray).
 Activate Palamedes from its systray icon, switch your keyboard to Greek, and you can start typing polytonic Greek.

+Right click and '`Help`' on the Palamedes' icon, pops up a list of the keys and their effect.

 Note that you need at least one Unicode font that includes the glyphs (characters) in the Greek (0370-03FF) **and** the Extended Greek (1F00-1FFF) ranges.
 Examples of such fonts are Times New Roman, Palatino Linotype, Consolas and the DejaVu family.

-For more complete usage information see the documentation and cheat sheet.
+For a complete usage information refer to the documentation.

 ## To Do